-- 6.7 The written Cultural Specification application shall contain information on the following items: - 1.
+- 6.5 The sources shall be delivered electronically, either via electronic mail or on a diskette to the Registration Authority.
+Narrative Cultural Specifications may alternately be delivered on paper. - 6.6 A written application shall accompany the Cultural Specification and be signed by authorized personnel on behalf of the contributing organization.
+It shall release copyrights of the contributed sources. - 6.7 The written Cultural Specification application shall contain information on the following items: - 1.
 Cultural Specification type number (as in 6.2 above) - 2.
 Organization name of Sponsoring Authority - 3.
 Organization postal address - 4.
 Name of contact person - 5.
 Electronic mail address of the organization, or contact person - 6.
 Telephone number for the organization, in international format. - 7.
 Fax number for the organization, in international format.